 - Superb food and accommodations

-- Complimentary for your use at the remote lodge in Lake Clark, there is: hot tub, kayaks, fishing gear with guide, internet access, beer and wine.
+- Complimentary for your use at the remote bear lodge, there is: hot tub, kayaks, fishing gear with guide, internet access, beer and wine.

-* Single Supplement Cost: Single occupancy for 4 nights’ accommodations, (3 nights at the lodge in Lake Clark must be shared accommodations) is an additional: $ 695.00.
+* Single Supplement Cost: Single occupancy for 4 nights’ accommodations, (3 nights at the bear lodge must be shared accommodations) is an additional: $ 795.00.

-Because of the limited number of cabins and short season the lodge in Lake Clark, it is necessary that participants share a cabin there.
+Because of the limited number of cabins and short season the bear lodge in , it is necessary that participants share a cabin there.
 We will pair up likely travelers together for the double occupancy in separate beds at the lodge in Lake Clark.

 FYI—During this trip sunrise is approximately 7:30 am with sunset approximately 8:15 pm

-Day 1 (Tuesday September 14) Arrival day.
+Day 1 (Friday September 15) Arrival day.
 For those traveling from a far time zone, we suggest perhaps arriving a day or two earlier to acclimatize to the time change.
-We are happy to provide hotel options and potential activities
+We are happy to provide hotel options and potential activities.

 Arrive on your own to Ted Stevens Anchorage International Airport (ANC) Anchorage, AK.
 Please arrive no later than 3 pm.
 Transfer on a free shuttle to our hotel as you arrive.
 At 4:00 pm we meet at our hotel for a meet and greet, orientation for the trip and a pre-workshop classroom instruction on wildlife and landscape photography followed by dinner.

-Breakfast at hotel… Our first stop is a short drive up to the Chugach Mountains above Anchorage where we will find fall color landscapes and moose during the fall rut.
-After lunch we drive North towards our evening destination along the Glenn Highway stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the Matanuska Glacier surrounded by fall color.
+Breakfast at hotel… Our first stop is a short drive into the mountains above Anchorage where we will find fall color landscapes and very likely moose during the fall rut.
+After lunch we drive North towards our evening destination into Talkeetna and Chugach Mountain stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the glaciers surrounded by fall color.
 We will arrive early evening at our lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well appointed cabins.
 The evening is spent with a second classroom workshop on Northern Lights and Night-Sky photography and slide show.
 Evening photography in the area.
 There is a potential of seeing the aurora borealis (Northern Lights) —weather & solar activity permitting.
 Overnight at lodge in Talkeetna Mountains

 Day 3 begins with an early-risers (6:00 am for those who want to) sunrise fall colors landscape photo shoot a short drive from the lodge, followed by breakfast.
-Noon we are off to photograph more fall landscapes along the Glenn Highway and the Hatcher Pass area for stream and mountain landscape photos.
+There is also an opportunity (additional cost) to take a short helicopter trip (with doors off) for aerial photography.
+Noon-ish we are off to photograph more fall landscapes and stream and mountain landscape photos on our way to Palmer, Alaska.
 A picnic lunch will be had along the way at a convenient time.
 We stay in a well-appointed bed and breakfast home in the Palmer area this night and we will dine at a local restaurant.
 In the evening, we will drive to new landscape areas.
 More potential of seeing and photographing the Northern Lights and night sky.
 Overnight in Palmer B&B.

 Breakfast at the hotel.
 Pickup at 7:30 am and transport to air taxi at Lake Hood Seaplane Base.
-Fly in a floatplane for a one-hour flight to our home for the next 3 nights, an exclusive, private lodge in Lake Clark National Park.
+Fly in a floatplane for a one-hour flight to our home for the next 3 nights, an exclusive, private bear lodge in the Alaska Range.
 Weather permitting, there is much opportunity on the flight for aerial photography.
 Arrive at the lodge in the late morning.
 After introductions to the staff and an orientation to the lodge grounds and cabin, head out to find and photograph bears.
-There will be two participants in one motor boat with a guide.
+There will be two participants in one motor/row boat with a guide.
 The bears here are found in various locations around the 9-mile, glacier-fed lake and at both the inlet and outlet rivers.
-Our guides will find the bears for us.
 The real uniqueness of this location is the SPECTACULAR scenery the bears are in AND the ideal way in which we can both travel in the safety of the small boats with the bears as they move around the area and that we can relocate quickly to find more bears in different locations.
 We are not stuck photographing just one bear or set of bears.
 And these bears are CLOSE to us.

 The lodge is known for its delicious meals.
 We’ll have lunch back at the lodge and then head back out to find more bears and landscapes.
 Evening dinner at the lodge includes beer and wine.
 Perhaps a time to edit images.
 Again, Northern Lights and/or night sky photography is a possibility.